VladImpaler64/codebox/README.md

-# CODEBOX - A simple code editor to share code inside Telegram
+# CODEBOX - A simple editor to share code inside Telegram

-I've made this guide to work with web apps in Telegram using React, Vite, Typescript, and Telegraf in the development of this mini app, all the code is free to use, the purpose is for new developers to join this ecosystem!
+I've made this guide for mini apps development in Telegram using React, Vite, Typescript, and Telegraf, all the code is free to use, the purpose is for new developers to join this ecosystem.

-My project is divided into a client with Telegram sdk(Software Development Kit) for Telegram functionality and the server bot using Telegraf, Nodejs, in every file there are explanations where I found it convinient.
+My project is divided into a client with Telegram sdk(Software Development Kit) for functionality inside Telegram and the server bot using Telegraf, Nodejs, in every file there are explanations where I found it convinient.
 For the deveolpment of the client side I use vite + react, vite is popular a bundler for different web stacks, for this project I'm using react and typescript, but you could make it with vanillaJS or other web stacks.

 Server side is made with nodejs and telegraf, node is perfect choice for those who already know Js since it's a runtime for the backend, and telegraf is a popular library for developing bots for Telegram bot api, all the stack tech I am using is free, I'll be leaving at the end all links.